Dandie Dinmont Terrier Mix

 He should weigh eight to eleven kilograms and should have a strong neck and wide-set front legs.
 As with any breed of terrier, this dog needs regular exercise to stay healthy and strong.
 There are a few health issues to consider with Dandie Dinmont, but overall, he is a hardy little dog that is not prone to serious ailments.

-Read More: Brindle Boston Terrier Price
+Read More: American Hairless Terrier Price

 Taking care of your Dandie’s coat means brushing daily and cutting the top knot several times a year.
 Because of their long, silky coat, the Dandie Dinmont Terrier is a great choice for those with allergies.
 While this breed doesn’t shed excessively, it does shed a modest amount of hair, which means that you’ll have to groom it more often than other types of dogs.